Zanzibar (G.I. Joe): Profile

 His real name is Morgan Teach (a reference to two real life pirates Admiral Henry Morgan and Blackbeard).
 Zanzibar was born in the Cayman Islands.

-Zanzibar was raised on a garbage scow, spending most of his formative years picking pockets on crowded piers.
-He tried river piracy, stock fraud and smuggling, but felt that these were too much like real work and not nasty enough for his tastes.
-Zanzibar was immediately taken on as a Dreadnok, when he delivered a load of bootleg gasoline to Zartan's filling station.
+Zanzibar grew up on a garbage scow, spending his youth picking pockets on crowded piers.
+He later engaged in river piracy, stock fraud and smuggling, but did not like the work he had to put into these activities and wanted something more nasty.
+Zanzibar was immediately made a Dreadnok, when he brought a load of bootleg gasoline to sell at Zartan's filling station.
 However, due to his selfishness, penchant for stealing and poor personal hygiene, his disposition is so nasty that even the other Dreadnoks don't like him.

 Zanzibar overplays the role of a pirate, raiding waterways aboard his air skiff, and even speaking with an excess of bluster.
 Zartan keeps him on retainer, mostly to keep an eye on him.
 Many of the Dreadnoks also suspect that his eyepatch is simply for show.